Pope Demetrius I of Alexandria: Life

 Demetrius supported Origen in the beginning of his career, it is said to have admired his scholarship.
 He dispatched Origen to Arabia, upon an invitation for his visit in letters to the prefect of Alexandria.
 When the Emperor Caracalla sacked Alexandria in 215 AD, Origen fled to Caesarea, where the Palestinean bishops requested him to give sermons.
 Demetrius was enraged and wrote to rebuke that his teaching was not canonical for him, as a layman.
 Bishops Alexander of Jerusalem and Theoctistus of Caesarea wrote in his defense and mentioned precedents for laymen to give sermons, but despite their efforts Demetrius recalled Origen.

 In 230, Origen was asked to settle a dispute in Achaea which required his presence, so he set out by way of Palestine.
 Origen was then ordained priest at Caesarea.
 When Demetrius learned of this, he considered it an act of emancipation, which deteriorated their relationship.
 Demetrius convened a synod in 232 that banished Origen, then sent a condemnation of Origen's behavior to all the churches.
 It is evident, it was personal jealousy not merely non ordination, that have been alleged by Demetrius for such a reaction.
 Rome accepted the decision, but Caesarea, Phoenicia, Arabia, Achaea disputed it.
 From Caesarea Origen sent forth letters in his self defence, and attacked Demetrius.

 Demetrius then passed Catechetical School under the charge of Heraclas, an assistant of Origen, who had long been his associate.
 This may have been Demetrius' final act as bishop.
 Demetrius governed the Church of Alexandria for forty-two years, and died at the age of 105.
+Demetrius is regarded as the second founder of the church of Alexandria and founder of the church in Egypt due to his work on the hierarchy of the church in the area.